-- It is imperative that Ikanga obtains immediate funding in order to be able to: i) settle historical debts such as amounts owed to farmers, amounts owed to input suppliers, particularly Yara and legacy GBF loan all outstanding as of March 2021; ii) meet current and future working capital and capex requirements; and, iii) invest in strengthening management capacity and enhancing service provision, including introduction of mechanised harvesting (see slide 24 for details). - A comparison of the costs and benefits of internal (Group) and external (financial institutions including banks and development institutions/donors) shows that internal financing would be the most feasible source of financing for Ikanga in the immediate and short term.
+- It is imperative that Ikanga obtains immediate funding in order to be able to: i) settle historical debts such as amounts owed to farmers (USD 185,995), amounts owed to input suppliers, particularly Yara (USD 72,091) and legacy GBF loan (USD 1.6 million), all outstanding as of March 2021; ii) meet current and future working capital and capex requirements; and, iii) invest in strengthening management capacity and enhancing service provision, including introduction of mechanised harvesting (see slide 24 for details). - A comparison of the costs and benefits of internal (Group) and external (financial institutions including banks and development institutions/donors) shows that internal financing would be the most feasible source of financing for Ikanga in the immediate and short term.

+Without mechanisation With mechanisation

+Forecast funding requirements Unit FY21/22 FY22/23 FY23/24 FY24/25 FY25/26 FY21/22 FY22/23 FY23/24 FY24/25 FY25/26

+Working capital USD

+Capex USD

+Total USD

+Vs

-Without mechanisation Wit h mechanisa tion Forecast funding requirements Unit FY21/22 FY22/23 FY23/24 FY24/25 FY25/26 FY21/22 FY22/23 FY23/24 FY24/25 FY25/26 Working capital USD Capex USD Data is s not available f for external auc liences 2 Total USD 6 Internal (Group) financing Vs External (commercial, grant) financing Potential for grant/donor funding from development institutions given Ikanga's primary focus on smallholder sourcing Cheaper for Ikanga as only a nominal interest rate, or no interest at all, would be charged on the amounts borrowed Potential for grant/donor funding from development institutions given Ikanga's primary focus on smallholder sourcing A tripartite financing agreement can be entered into between Ikanga, financial institution and input provider to establish a revolving input credit scheme Potential of receiving de-risking facilities from an impact investor to catalyse fund from a commercial bank ancial e Lack of adequate funding from the Group if other subsidiaries are also underperforming, thus little retained earnings and can be distributed to Ikanga May require shareholders to inject capital into the business, which may be limited if the Group has other priorities different from Ikanga (as a re extern • High co • Length • Grant f esult of historica al debt financing ost of local comr ny engagement a ot bankable, give I debts and carrie g nercial debt, curr nd contracting pu stainable in the l ed forward losses rently at 18% rocesses s) to provide secu irity for
+Internal (Group) financing

+- Cheaper for Ikanga as only a nominal interest rate, or no interest at all, would be charged on the amounts borrowed - Lack of adequate funding from the Group if other subsidiaries are also underperforming, thus little retained earnings and can be distributed to Ikanga - May require shareholders to inject capital into the business, which may be limited if the Group has other priorities different from Ikanga

+External (commercial, grant) financing

+- Potential for grant/donor funding from development institutions given Ikanga's primary focus on smallholder sourcing - A tripartite financing agreement can be entered into between Ikanga, financial institution and input provider to establish a revolving input credit scheme - Potential of receiving de-risking facilities from an impact investor to catalyse funding from a commercial bank - Business is currently not bankable, given continuing losses and weak balance sheet (as a result of historical debts and carried forward losses) to provide security for external debt financing - High cost of local commercial debt, currently at 18% - Lengthy engagement and contracting processes - Grant funding is not sustainable in the long term and may only be available for farmer capacity building

-2. Recommendations | 1.B: Strengthen management capacity and professionalize service provision Professionalizing and improving service delivery will require strengthening capacity and additional investment in divisions that currently work with smallholder farmers
+2. Recommendations | 1.B: Strengthen management capacity and professionalize service provision

+Professionalizing and improving service delivery will require strengthening capacity and additional investment in divisions that currently work with smallholder farmers